schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.5.9 =
+In this release, reported bugs has been fixed.
+Also, new fixes and integration for Divi theme has been introduced.
+Please, update the plugin on your website now to get fixes and enhancements.

 = 1.5.8 =
 In this release, reported bugs has been fixed.
 Please, update the plugin on your website now to get fixes and enhancements.